MfN-Berlin/RDF-to-SemanticWiki/README.md

 |?knows
 }}
 ```
+You can now see an tabular overview of the simple social network you just recorded.

 # Contributing
 If you wish to contribute to the software or need support, please [contact the maintainer](mailto:alvaro,ortiztroncoso@mfn.berlin).